The New Oil

 The New Oil logo

-I mentioned disinformation in the online habits section.
+I mentioned disinformation in the online habits section, as well as several other pages.
 This is probably one of the most powerful techniques for preserving your digital privacy, but it’s important to understand how to use it properly so you don’t land yourself in trouble, legal or otherwise.

 What Not to Do